seatable/seatable-plugin-table-relationship/README.md

 ## How to develop and contribute to this plugin

 Please refer to the [SeaTable Plugin Template](https://github.com/seatable/seatable-plugin-template-base/tree/TB-staging) documentation on GitHub.
 This guide explains how to set up your local testing environment, create a `setting.local.js` file to connect to a SeaTable base, and more.

-## Changelog

-### Version 1.0.0

-- Initial release with SeaTable v5.0.
-- Displays the following types of relationships:
-  - Linked record
-  - Lookups
-  - Second-level lookup
-- Allows tables without links to be shown or hidden.